SM Town Live 2025: The Culture, the Future

-SM Town Live 2025: The Culture, the Future (titled SM Town Live 2025–2026: The Culture, the Future for the shows held in 2026) is an ongoing concert tour by SM Town.
-The tour began on January 11, 2025, with two shows in Seoul, South Korea, and is set to conclude on February 1, 2026, in Fukuoka, Japan.
+SM Town Live 2025: The Culture, the Future (titled SM Town Live 2025–2026: The Culture, the Future for the shows held in 2026) was a concert tour by SM Town.
+The tour began on January 11, 2025, with two shows in Seoul, South Korea, and concluded on February 14, 2026, in Bangkok, Thailand.
 The tour commemorates the label's 30th anniversary.

 Background

 In November 2024, SM Entertainment announced their then-upcoming anniversary concert, which took place on January 11 and 12, 2025, at the Gocheok Sky Dome.
 In December 2024, the international concert dates for London, Los Angeles, Mexico City, and Tokyo were announced.

 On November 15, 2024, SM Entertainment announced the lineup of performers for the Seoul shows.
 The performers include Kangta, BoA, TVXQ!, Super Junior, Taeyeon and Hyo of Girls' Generation, Key and Minho of Shinee, Suho and Chanyeol of Exo, Red Velvet, NCT, Aespa, and Riize.
 On December 12, 2024, Taeyeon was announced to have exited the lineup due to creative differences with SM Entertainment.
 On January 6, 2025, Wendy of Red Velvet also exited the concerts due to personal reasons.

 During the first show in Tokyo on August 9, 2025, additional dates for the Fukuoka shows were announced.